-In order to introduce the topic of income protection and critical illness insurance with a single person I asked the question: “Q. How big an income reduction could you absorb in the event of your being disabled long-term?”
+In order to introduce the topic of income protection and critical illness insurance to a single person, I asked the question: “Q. How big an income reduction could you absorb in the event of your being disabled long-term?”

 The normal response to this question was “what do you mean”?
 I would then say – ‘assuming that you were disabled yesterday for an indefinite period of time, how long would you be able to stay off work before your financial position was adversely affected?‘ The normal response was, ‘I would need to think about that. ‘

 At that point in I would just record their answer and then, later, raise the question again in order to get them to think harder about an actual situation.
 Assume for example that the person had $9000 in liquidity (bank/shares) and outgoings of $3000 per month.
 The mathematical answer to the question would be that after three months his/her financial situation would obviously be affected.

 I would get agreement to that fact and then ask the question – ‘what would happen after the three months and your actual return to work was still indefinite?
 ‘Whatever their answer was, I would say ‘is that what you would want?’

 For example, “well, I could get an extension on my mortgage” –‘is that….want?’
 OR “I could move back in with my parents” –‘is that …..want?’
 (Is that what they would want?)